 727. The African Atlantic.
 (3) This seminar investigates the African experience on both sides of the English-speaking Atlantic from 1750 to 1815, when their number made up eighty percent of the immigrants to the Americas.
 Using memoirs, narratives, political tracts, poems and other writings, this course examines the Africans' encounters with American Indians and Europeans in the colonies and their adaptation to slave traders in West Africa.
-We will look at how Africans and African-descended people in Britain and its colonies responded to changes in British policy.
+We will look at how Africans and Africandescended people in Britain and its colonies responded to changes in British policy.
 Other topics include: their identity as Africans, Afro-Britons, and African Americans; African royal status and its implications for enslavement; reactions to loss, captivity, and enslavement; yearnings for liberation, both spiritual and corporeal; the Africans' role in abolitionism and revolution; and their return to Africa as missionaries and colonists.
 The course will also examine white patronage and representations of Africans in art and print.

 786. Directed Study.
 (1-3) Working with a faculty advisor, the student completes a special reading project in an area not covered in regular courses or a special research project not related to the master's thesis.
 A student who wishes to enroll must submit the Directed Study Form, signed by the advisor, to the program director.
-May be repeated once for credit with the permission of the program director.
-Staff.

 853. State, Economy and International Competitiveness.
-(3) The course explores a range of important case studies of national economic performance, illustrating the role of public policy in economic performance.
-Students will become familiar with the debates surrounding economic competitiveness in a number of significant industrial economics, be in a position to judge the adequacy and consequences of current debates on appropriate economic policy, and understand the extent to which different capitalist models are still viable in an increasingly integrated global economy.
-The course explores the strengths and weaknesses of leading examples of welfare capitalism, liberal capitalism, and capitalisms in which the state plays an active developmental role.
-We will examine the viability of welfare capitalism in a world in which there is now a growing penchant for liberal capitalist solutions to contemporary problems of economic growth, international competitiveness and unemployment.
-Students will become familiar with major developments in the post-war history of the global economy and the major theoretical traditions available to explain that history.
-We will also explore the impact of a number of factors said to be central to successful economic growth - labor, capital, culture and the state - before closing with an examination of the main theories of economic growth currently informing public policy, including a final session on the desirability and future of the American model of capitalism.
+(3) The course explores a range of important case studies of national economic performance, including the strengths and weaknesses of leading examples of welfare capitalism, liberal capitalism, and capitalisms in which the state plays an active developmental role.
+We will examine the viability of welfare capitalism against the growing penchant for liberal capitalist solutions to contemporary problems of economic growth, international competitiveness and unemployment.
+We will also explore the impact of labor, capital, culture and the state, including an examination of the main theories of economic growth currently informing public policy, and the future of the American model of capitalism.

-791. Thesis Research.
-(6)
+791. Thesis Research I. (3) Research directed toward fulfilling the thesis requirement.